NoahZinsmeister/ERC-1484/README.md

 **Changing Recovery Key**: If a recovery key is lost, a provider can `initiateRecoveryAddressChange` with a signature from any claimed address.
 To prevent malicious change of a `Recovery Address` from someone who has gained control of an `Associated Address`, this occurs over a 14 day challenge period during which the `Recovery Address` may reject the change.
 If the `Recovery Address` does not reject the change within 14 days, the `Recovery Address` is changed.
 However, during the fourteen day period, the `Recovery Address` can dispute the change request by calling `triggerRecovery` in which case all `Associated Addresses` are removed, and an Address delegated in the `triggerRecovery` call becomes the only `Associated Address` for the `Identity`.

 **Poison Pill**
-The Recovery scheme offers a lot of power to a `Recovery Address`; accordingly, `triggerPoisonPill` is a nuclear option to combat malicious control over an `Identity` when a `Recovery Address` is compromised.
+The Recovery scheme offers considerable power to a `Recovery Address`; accordingly, `triggerPoisonPill` is a nuclear option to combat malicious control over an `Identity` when a `Recovery Address` is compromised.
 If a malicious actor compromises a user's `RecoveryAddress` and calls `triggerRecovery`, any address removed in the `Recovery` process can `triggerPoisonPill` within 7 days to nuke the `Identity`.
 The user would then need to create a new `Identity` and would be responsible for engaging in recovery schemes for any Identity Applications built in the application layer.

 #### Alternative Recovery Considerations
 In devising the Recovery process outlined in this specification, we considered many Recovery options.
 We ultimately selected the scheme that was most unopinionated and modular to be consistent with the the `Resolver`, `Associated Address` and `Provider` components within the specification.
 Still, we feel it important to highlight some of the other recovery options considered to provide deeper rationale as to why we arrived at the above scheme.

 **High Level Concerns**
-Fundamentally, a Recovery scheme needed to be resilient to a compromised `Associated Address` taking control of a user's `Identity`.
-A secondary concern was preventing an `Associated Address` from maliciously destroying a user's identity due to off-chain utility, which is not an optimal scenario, but is strictly better than if they've gained control.
+Fundamentally, a Recovery scheme needed to be resilient to a compromised address taking control of a user's `Identity`.
+A secondary concern was preventing a compromised address from maliciously destroying a user's identity due to off-chain utility, which is not an optimal scenario, but is strictly better than if they've gained control.

 **Nuclear Option**
 This approach would allow any `Associated Address` to destroy an `Identity` whenever another `Associated Address` is compromised.
 While this may seem harsh, we held it in strong consideration due to the fact that ERC[TBD] is a protocol rather than an Identity *application*.
 Accordingly, once a user destroyed their compromised `Identity`, they would need to use whatever Restoration mechanisms were apparent in each of their actual identities.
 We ultimately dismissed this approach for two main reasons.